nestjs/docs.nestjs.com/content/fundamentals/advanced.md

-Earlier in the docs we mentioned that "The `@Injectable()` decorator attaches metadata, which declares that `CatsService` is a class that can be managed by the Nest IoC container.".
+Earlier in the docs we mentioned that "The `@Injectable()` decorator attaches metadata, which declares that `CatsService` is a class that can be managed by the Nest IoC (Inversion of Control) container.".
 This is only a half truth.
 In reality, adding the provider to a module's `providers` array is what makes the provider able to be injected via the IoC container.
 What `@Injectable()` is doing is forcing TypeScript to emit metadata about the class's `constructor`, specifically the `design:paramtypes` metadata that will be read at start up.
 If there is an `@Inject()` decorator in the constructor, by technicality this does enough to make TypeScript emit all the same metadata.
 Take a look at the compiled JavaScript from the following TypeScript class:

 ```typescript
 export class Foo {